 where $w_{ij}$ is the conditional probability of detecting $i$ photons when $j$ photons impinged on the detector.
-The conditional probabilities model the measurement process in the detector; in the POVM picture, they are related to the outcomes by $w_{ij}=\bra{j}\Pi_i\ket{j}$, where $\ket{j}$ is the ket of the Fock state with $j$ photons.
-The set of $w_{ij}$ has been used to quantify the capability of photon number discrimination of the PNRD \cite{statistics1}, and the objective of detector tomography is to determine the conditional probabilities $w_{ij}$ in a model-free way \cite{dt1, dt2, dt3}.
+The conditional probabilities model the measurement process in the detector; in the POVM picture, they are related to the outcomes by $w_{ij}=\bra{j}\Pi_i\ket{j}$, where $\ket{j}$ is the ket for the Fock state with $j$ photons.
+The set of $w_{ij}$ has been used to quantify the capability of photon number discrimination of the PNRD \cite{statistics1}, and the objective of detector tomography is to determine the conditional probabilities $w_{ij}$ in a model-independent way \cite{dt1, dt2, dt3}.
 However, detector tomography relies on the ability to prepare a tomographically complete set of states and complicated optimization techniques.
 Therefore, parameter estimation for instrument calibration requires suitable models for the POVM \cite{Silberberg, Ramilli, Kalashnikov, Gisin, Kok, SVA2012}.

 Highly entangled states can be produced in various nonlinear optical processes \cite{intense}.
 At high intensities, the photodetector response becomes nonlinear due to saturation.
-For example, in a silicon multi-pixel photodetector consisting of a spatial array of avalanche photodiodes (APD), saturation of individual APDs in the silicon multi-pixel detector results in the saturation of the array.
+For example, in a silicon multi-pixel photodetector consisting of an array of avalanche photodiodes (APD), saturation of individual APDs results in the saturation of the array.
 TES is another alternative for PNRD, which exploits bolometric methods for photon detection.
 TESs operate at cryogenic temperatures (below 100mK) and have high quantum efficiency ($\sim 95\%$).
 Their saturation at high intensities is due to the heating of the detectors beyond the superconducting state.
 Hence, there is a clear need to understand the effects of saturation so that one can use these PNRDs in experiments with intense non-classical states of light.